Salman Rahman

 Genglin Liu, Vivian Le, Salman Rahman, Elisa Kreiss, Marzyeh Ghassemi, Saadia Gabriel

-arXiv preprint, 2025 PDF CODE
+EMNLP, 2025 PDF CODE

 Image description